Silverback member of the Humba family of Mountain Gorillas

 You can adopt a gorilla with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
 Your money goes further by Direct Debit as this supports our long-term planning and helps keep our administration costs down.

-When you adopt a gorilla with WWF, 50% of your donation will fund programs of work that directly support gorillas while the remaining 50% will fund other projects that need it most.
+When you adopt a gorilla with WWF, your donation will not only fund programs of work that directly support gorillas, but also other vital projects to help bring our world back to life.
 After adopting a gorilla you'll receive a welcome pack including an optional toy and note from the WWF team welcoming you on board.
 We'll keep you updated on how you're supporting our vital work by sending you three adoption updates a year.

 Gorillas adoptions help us; support locals in using natural resources in a sustainable way to reduce damage to gorilla habitat; train rangers to detect and remove snares set for other animals which can injure or kill gorillas; work with local governments to improve the management of the national parks in which gorillas live.